 RAD 140 is an investigational compound still awaiting FDA approval and is not a dietary supplement.
 At Sports Technology Labs we are chemical suppliers, not medical doctors, and our expertise is sourcing and quality control.
 Sports Technology Labs does not encourage or condone consumer use of SARMs products, they are for research purposes only.

 SARMs should only be used under the supervision and direction of a medical doctor or designated research authority.
 We strongly discourage the use of SARMs for performance enhancement in sports and bodybuilding, and warn against “bro science” and peer consensus when making decisions about human health.

-- Miller, C. P., Shomali, M., Lyttle, C. R., O’Dea, L. S., Herendeen, H., Gallacher, K., Paquin, D., Compton, D. R., Sahoo, B., Kerrigan, S. A., Burge, M. S., Nickels, M., Green, J. L., Katzenellenbogen, J. A., Tchesnokov, A., & Hattersley, G. (2010).
+1. Miller, C. P., Shomali, M., Lyttle, C. R., O’Dea, L. S., Herendeen, H., Gallacher, K., Paquin, D., Compton, D. R., Sahoo, B., Kerrigan, S. A., Burge, M. S., Nickels, M., Green, J. L., Katzenellenbogen, J. A., Tchesnokov, A., & Hattersley, G. (2010).
 Design, Synthesis, and Preclinical Characterization of the Selective AR Modulator (SARM) RAD140.
 ACS medicinal chemistry letters, 2(2), 124–129.

-- Jayaraman, A., Christensen, A., Moser, V. A., Vest, R. S., Miller, C. P., Hattersley, G., & Pike, C. J. (2014).
+2. Jayaraman, A., Christensen, A., Moser, V. A., Vest, R. S., Miller, C. P., Hattersley, G., & Pike, C. J. (2014).
 Selective AR modulator RAD140 is neuroprotective in cultured neurons and kinate-lesioned male rats.
 Endocrinology, 155(4), 1398–1406.

-- D. K. Hamson, S. R. Wainwright, J. R. Taylor, B. A. Jones, N. V. Watson, L. A. M. Galea, Androgens Increase Survival of Adult-Born Neurons in the Dentate Gyrus by an Androgen Receptor-Dependent Mechanism in Male Rats, Endocrinology, Volume 154, Issue 9, 1 September 2013, Pages 3294–3304
+3. D. K. Hamson, S. R. Wainwright, J. R. Taylor, B. A. Jones, N. V. Watson, L. A. M. Galea, Androgens Increase Survival of Adult-Born Neurons in the Dentate Gyrus by an Androgen Receptor-Dependent Mechanism in Male Rats, Endocrinology, Volume 154, Issue 9, 1 September 2013, Pages 3294–3304

-- Yu, Ziyang et al. “Selective Androgen Receptor Modulator RAD140 Inhibits the Growth of Androgen/Estrogen Receptor–Positive BC Models with a Distinct Mechanism of Action.”
+4. Yu, Ziyang et al. “Selective Androgen Receptor Modulator RAD140 Inhibits the Growth of Androgen/Estrogen Receptor–Positive BC Models with a Distinct Mechanism of Action.”
 MK 677 Clinical Cancer Research 23 (2017): 7608 – 7620.

-- LoRusso P, Hamilton E, Ma C, Vidula N, Bagley RG, Troy S, Annett M, Yu Z, Conlan MG, Weise A. A First-in-Human Phase 1 Study of a Novel Selective AR Modulator (SARM), RAD140, in ER+/HER2- Metastatic BC.
+5. LoRusso P, Hamilton E, Ma C, Vidula N, Bagley RG, Troy S, Annett M, Yu Z, Conlan MG, Weise A. A First-in-Human Phase 1 Study of a Novel Selective AR Modulator (SARM), RAD140, in ER+/HER2- Metastatic BC.
 Clin Br Cancer.
 2022 Jan;22(1):67-77. doi: 10.1016/j.clbc.2021.08.003.
 Epub 2021 Aug 20.
 PMID: 34565686.

-- Flores JE, Chitturi S, Walker S. Drug-Induced Liver Injury by Selective Androgenic Receptor Modulators.
+7. Flores JE, Chitturi S, Walker S. Drug-Induced Liver Injury by Selective Androgenic Receptor Modulators.
 Hepatol Commun.
 2020 Jan 3;4(3):450-452. doi: 10.1002/hep4.1456.
 PMID: 32140660; PMCID: PMC7049679.